-You’ve asked friends to recommend great contractors, picked your favorite, checked references — and maybe even conducted an online background check on his business.
-So you know you’ve found a top-notch guy for your home improvement project.
+You’ve asked friends to recommend great contractors, picked your favorite, checked references — and maybe even conducted an online background check on their business.
+So you know you’ve found a top-notch pro for your home improvement project.

-But remember that his bottom line is getting you to sign a contract, and he’s not going to mention anything that might get in the way.
-Before you make a commitment, here’s what you need to know in order to protect your own bottom line.
+But remember that their bottom line is getting you to sign a contract, and they're not going to mention anything that might get in the way.
+Before you make a commitment, here’s what you need to know to protect your own bottom line.

-1. He’s Not the Only Game in Town
+1. They're Not the Only Game in Town

-Even if you believe you found the best contractor in the area, don’t hire him unless you’re sure he’s right for your project.
+Even if you believe you found the best contractor in the area, don’t hire them unless you’re sure they're right for your project.

-Homeowners should solicit at least three bids from three different contractors before awarding a home improvement project.
+You should solicit at least three bids from three contractors before awarding a home improvement project.
 This way you can make an educated hiring decision by comparing costs, methods, and materials.

 What you should do: Make sure you have a basis for comparison when asking for bids.
 Provide each contractor with the same project details.
 This may include materials you wish to use and floor plans.
 Although cost should be one of your deciding factors, other points to consider include scheduling and communication style.